joepio/sse-demo/CLEANUP_SUMMARY.md

 ## 🎯 Migration Success

-The cleanup successfully removed **~950 lines of legacy frontend code** while preserving all functionality through modern React components.
+The cleanup successfully removed **~950 lines of legacy frontend code** and refactored **~540 lines of issue-specific code** into a **generic, reusable architecture** while preserving all functionality.
 The new architecture provides:

 1. **Better separation of concerns**
 2. **Type safety with TypeScript**
 3. **Modern development workflow**
 4. **Improved maintainability**
 5. **Enhanced user experience**
+6. **Generic JSON editing** - Same editor works for Issues, Messages, Documents, etc.
+7. **Extensible design** - Easy to add new entity types with minimal code

-All original SSE functionality works identically, but now with modern tooling and better developer experience.
+All original SSE functionality works identically, but now with a modern, scalable architecture that supports multiple entity types through a single, powerful JSON editor.